Compute Infrastructure for ML Workloads

 | Network | Intra-node mostly | Cross-node primary |

 For a compute job the Docker bridge often matters less than expected — most traffic is intra-node over NVLink.
-When it does matter (multi-node training, distributed inference), bypass it with network_mode: host or a CNI plugin exposing RDMA / InfiniBand.
+When it does matter (multi-node training, distributed inference), bypass it with network_mode: host or a CNI (Container Network Interface) plugin exposing RDMA (Remote Direct Memory Access: network protocol that allows direct memory-to-memory transfers between machines without CPU involvement) / InfiniBand.

 Figure 9.0: Host driver, runtime, toolkit, container